19914039/fledgeDoc/docs/source/south_plugin.rst

   ``It is also required to have Fledge installed from the source code, not from the package repository.``

-It has library dependency on opendnp3, and again it will have dependency on libboost and libasio.
-Innstall all the dependencies as below
+It has library dependency on opendnp3, and again the library has a dependency on libboost and libasio.
+Install all the dependencies as below

 .. code-block:: console